 - A cash flow statement is a key financial document that provides a comprehensive overview of a company’s cash inflows and outflows, helping businesses assess their financial performance over a specific period.

-- There are two main methods for preparing a cash flow statement: the direct method, which categorizes cash receipts and payments, and the indirect method, which adjusts net income for changes in balance sheet items to calculate operating cash flow.
+- There are two main methods for preparing a cash flow statement: the direct method, which categorizes cash receipts and payments, and the indirect method, which adjusts net income for changes in balance sheet items.

-- The main components of a cash flow statement include net income, depreciation and amortization, changes in working capital, and investing and financing activities, each providing insight into a company’s cash management and overall financial health.
+- The main components of a cash flow statement include net income, depreciation and amortization, changes in working capital, and investing and financing activities.

 What Is a Cash Flow Statement?